nt0xa/russtone.io/source/_posts/bssidessf-2017-flagreceiver.md

 ![](broadcast.png)

-Finally, in dozer console you see:
+Finally, in the drozer console you see:

 ```sh
 Action: com.flagstore.ctf.OUTGOING_INTENT